DDT (band): 2005–present

 In 2011, DDT released the concept album Inache (Otherwise).
 According to Shevchuk, the album's central theme is freedom in all its forms and the lyrical hero is a Prince Hamlet of the 21st century which has no doubt regarding the question "To be, or not to be?".
 He clearly knows: "To be!", but the question remains - "In which way?"

 The band embarked on a large, successful tour which lasted from 2011 to 2014.
-On April 5, 2012, DDT released a film titled Nebo pod serdtsem (The Sky Under the Heart) a compilation of behind-the-scenes and concert footage from the band's performance at the "Olympic Stadium".
+On April 5, 2012, DDT released a film titled Nebo pod serdtsem (The sky under the heart) a compilation of behind-the-scenes and concert footage from the band's performance at the "Olympic Stadium".
 This was the first multiple-camera concert films made in Russia.
-Later that year, the band took part in the rock festival The Best City UA in Dnepropetrovsk.
+Later that year, the band took part in the rock festival The Best City UA in Dnipropetrovsk.
 In 2013, the band toured in Germany, performing at Tempodrom in Berlin and at Grugahalle in Essen.
 A concert in Essen was later released on CD+DVD in 2014.

 DDT always was and still is one of the most popular rock groups in Russia, and their concerts typically attract tens of thousands of fans.
 Shevchuk put together the first incarnation of the band in the summer of 1980, and although its members have changed over the years, he continues to voice the concerns and frustrations of the Russian people in his music today just as he did in the band's infancy.
 The more than 20 albums in DDT's discography not only chronicle the history of a rock group, but also provide poignant narratives that examine many aspects of life in the Soviet Union and Russia during the past 35 years.